thomasvuong/Wan2GP/README.md

 I have created the new Discord Channel **share-your-settings** where you can post your *Settings* or *Lset files*.
 I will be pleased to add new Loras Accelerators in the list of WanGP *Accelerators Profiles if you post some good ones there.

-*With the 8.993 update*, I have added out support for **Scaled FP8 format**.
+*With the 8.993 update*, I have added support for **Scaled FP8 format**.
 As a sample case, I have created finetunes for the **Wan 2.2 PalinGenesis** Finetune which is quite popular recently.
 You will find it in 3 flavors : *t2v*, *i2v* and *Lightning Accelerated for t2v*.

-The *Scaled FP8 format* is very popular as it the format used by ... *ComfyUI*.
+The *Scaled FP8 format* is widely used as it the format used by ... *ComfyUI*.
 So I except a flood of Finetunes in the *share-your-finetune* channel.
 If not it means this feature was useless and I will remove it &#x1F608;&#x1F608;&#x1F608;

 Last but not least the Lora's documentation has been updated.